Introduction

 1. What does sustainable agriculture mean for Rabi season?

-Eco‑friendly farming using crop rotation, organic inputs and efficient irrigation.
+Eco-friendly farming using crop rotation, compost and water-saving irrigation.

-2. How can farmers save water during Rabi season?
+2. How can Rabi farmers save water sustainably?

-Use drip irrigation, mulching and laser land levelling to reduce water use.
+Using drip irrigation, mulching and laser land levelling reduces water use.

-3. Why is crop rotation important in Rabi farming?
+3. Why is soil health important in Rabi farming?

 5. Are government schemes available for sustainable agriculture?

-Yes, several programmes support organic farming inputs, water-saving tools and training.
+Yes, several schemes support organic farming inputs and water-saving technologies.